pashak09/eslint-plugin-array-tokens-sorter/README.md

 export default [...SCOPE, A, B, C];

 export default [...SCOPE, A, B, C]; // eslint: enable-alphabetical-order-array - a second sample of usage

+// eslint: enable-unique-alphabetical-order-array
+export default [...SCOPE, A, A, B, C];
 ```

 After fixing the code